potassco/mapf-subgraph-system/README.md

 - `./experiment.sh` a script that solves all of the included instances using all of the possible combinations of strategies and underlying solvers.
 - `./makefile` a makefile provided for easy compilation and experiment execution.

+We do not include the CBS algorithm as it is not our implementation.
+A modified CBS implemetnation was kindly provided by Dor Atzmon from Ben Gurion University as a binary file. [[1]](#1)

 ## Requirements

 The system is intended to run in a POSIX terminal with GNU bash.
 To build the system `make` is used.
 The framework is written in C++ compiled by `g++` compatible with standard c++11.
 The SAT encoding requires `Picat` binary which is included.
 The ASP encoding requires `clingo`.
 For more details on the ASP encoding see the [readme](encodings/asp/README.md).